 3. Production Time on American Made Products is Faster

-Americans are producing more goods and higher value goods with fewer manufacturing jobs available than they were 3 decades ago.
-Several factors make it possible including more skilled and educated employees, machinery advancements, and streamlined industrial processes.
-Learn more.
+Americans are producing more goods and higher-value goods with fewer manufacturing jobs available than they were 3 decades ago.
+Several factors make it possible, including more skilled and educated employees, advances in machinery, and streamlined industrial processes.

 4. Domestic Products Don’t Get Stuck on Ships

 Provided you haven’t been living under a rock, you’ve experienced recent shortages.
 Or at least, heard about it.
-The supply chain that was already suffering due to factory shut-downs along with increased product demand caused by Coronavirus concerns was further impacted when millions of dollars worth of goods in tens of thousands of shipping containers were stuck off-shore.
-I was living under a rock.
+The supply chain, already suffering from 2020 pandemic-related factory shutdowns, was further impacted when millions of dollars’ worth of goods in tens of thousands of shipping containers were stuck offshore due to Coronavirus concerns.

 5. American Made Products are Safer

 We’ve all heard about lead (a toxic heavy metal that harms brain development) in toys imported from China.
-Are you also aware of the toxic toothpaste with diethylene glycol (an industrial chemical used in anti-freeze), carcinogen fish containing several anti-fungal and antibiotic drugs known or suspected to cause cancer, and the radioactive drywall that possibly contains phosphogypsum, a radioactive material that may put people at higher risk for lung cancer?
-You can read about it here.
+Are you also aware of the toxic toothpaste with diethylene glycol (an industrial chemical used in anti-freeze), carcinogenic fish containing several anti-fungal and antibiotic drugs known or suspected to cause cancer, and the radioactive drywall that possibly contains phosphogypsum, a radioactive material that may put people at higher risk for lung cancer?

 The CPSC provides oversight to ensure federal safety laws are followed and issues recalls on potentially harmful products when necessary.